-First, let it be said: black history is American history.
-But observing Black History Month in the month of February gives us a chance to focus on a part of our shared history that the founder, Carter G. Woodson, observed was at risk of disappearing.
+First, let it be said: Black history is American history.
+But observing Black History Month in February gives us a chance to be intentional about learning that history.
 Of course it is wonderful to recognize the contributions of Dr. Martin Luther King Jr. and Rosa Parks.
-But there are lots of ways to go beyond the typical inventors and sports heroes so that every child can connect to and learn from the amazing contributions of the African-American community.
-Here are just some of our favorite Black History Month activities for the classroom.
+But there are lots of ways to go beyond the typical inventors and sports heroes so that every child can connect to and learn from the amazing contributions of the African American community.
+Here are some of our favorite Black History Month activities for the classroom.

-The History Channel offers a wonderful introduction to this guide that helped black families travel safely from the 1930s–60s.
+The History Channel offers a wonderful introduction to this guide that helped black people travel safely during the mid 20th century.